shawn11ZX/RestExpress/README.md

 Born to be simple, only three things are required to wire up a service:
 1) The main class which utilizes the RestExpress DSL to create a server instance.
-2) A RouteDeclaration extender (much like routes.rb in a Rails app), which uses a DSL for the declaration of supported URLs and HTTP methods of the service(s) in its defineRoutes() method.
+2) Use a DSL for the declaration of supported URLs and HTTP methods of the service(s) (much like routes.rb in a Rails app).
-3) Service implementation(s), which is/are a simple POJO--no interface or super class
+3) Service implementation(s), which is/are a simple POJO--no interface or super class implementation.
-   implementation.

 See: https://github.com/RestExpress/RestExpress-Archetype to get started (there is a README there).